seemoo-lab/nexmon_tx_task/README.md

 # free
 /jffs/tx_task.sh deinit
 ```
 To start a task it must be initialized first.
 A stopped task can be restarted without initalization using start.
 Only one task can be initalized at once, therefore, an existing task is automatically cleared when a second one gets initialized.
+A running task is stopped when freed.

 #### Default configuration
 In its current state, this will configure a transmission of a data frame roughly every 500 ms over a bandwidth of 20 MHz with VHT MCS 0 modulation/coding using 1 spatial stream.
 The default data frame has the following contents:
 ```